rkukuh/codility-java-solution/src/com/rkukuh/Codility/_04_CountingElements/MaxCounters/readme.md

 # MaxCounters

+the values of counters after applying all alternating operations: increase counter by 1; set value of all counters to current maximum.

 ### Description

 You are given N counters, initially set to 0, and you have two possible operations on them: